-It is a requirement that schools teams be available on at least 3 days in each round of the competition to facilitate the preparation of fixtures.
-Schools are welcome to advise the Mock Trial Coordinator by email (or in the Registration Form) of any preferred dates and the reasons in support.
+It is a requirement that school teams be available on at least 3 days in each round of the competition to facilitate the preparation of fixtures in time.
+Schools are welcome to advise the Mock Trial Coordinator by email (or ideally in the Registration Form) of any preferred dates and supporting reasons (for example, students on school camp etc).
 To the extent possible once competition requirements are met, preferences will be accommodated.
 The more availability each individual school can offer, the greater chance we have of accommodating preferences.